unstoppabledomains/dev-docs/partner/index.md

 ---
 title: Set up Partner API Access | Unstoppable Domains Developer Portal
-description: This page describes the process for creating an account and applying to become an authorized partner for Unstoppable Domains.
+description: This page explains the process for creating an account and applying to become an authorized partner for Unstoppable Domains.
 ---

 # Set up Partner API Access

+This page explains the process for creating an account and applying to become an authorized partner for Unstoppable Domains.

 :::warning
 The Partner API only supports domains and wallets on the Polygon L2 network.
 See the [Polygon Developer Integration Guide](/manage-domains/polygon-release-notes.md) to get started.